Keep Your F1 Status

 - Completed USCIS Form I-539 for reinstatement to F1 status (Link will open in a new window)

-- Money order for the filing fee (Link will open in a new window)
+- Check or money order for the I-539 filing fee

 - USCIS should issue a receipt within 4 weeks.
+Once you receive this notice you should provide a copy to International Admissions.
 You can use the receipt to check your status online at the USCIS website (Link will open in a new window).

 When will I know if my visa has been reinstated?

-USCIS should make a decision within 3 to 5 months.
+Current USCIS processing times for reinstatement applications range from 10-14 months.
 In the meantime you cannot travel out of the United States, and you must maintain full-time enrollment at TCC.

 Sometimes USCIS requests more information about your reinstatement.
-If this happens we will notify you immediately.
+If this happens you should thoroughly review the letter requesting more information and respond immediately.
 Failure to respond may result in USCIS denying your reinstatement.

 If your F1 status is approved, we will notify you immediately.